10yard/dkafe/readme.md

 The file can be configured to launch roms from the default rom directory (by leaving subfolder blank) or from a specified subfolder.
 The subfolder is useful when you have multiple roms with the same name e.g. there are lots of hacked versions of dkong.zip.
 If the emulator supports a rompath argument then DKAFE will launch the rom directly from its subfolder.
 If the emulator does not support a rompath (e.g. Advmame) then the rom will be copied over to the main rompath.
 See ALLOW_ROM_OVERWRITE option.
-With this approach I recommend the original rom be placed into its own subfolder (e.g. **/original**) to prevent it from being overwritten.
+With this approach I recommend the original rom be placed into its own subfolder (e.g. **/roms/original**) to prevent it from being overwritten.

 All roms in the list should be given an emulator number (as defined in settings.txt), a slot position (between 1 and 46) and a basic descriptive name.
 Set the slot position to 0 or 99 if you want the rom to only appear in the menu.

 The special subfolder name **shell** can be used when you want to launch a batch file or shell script.
-Create a .bat or .sh file inside the **shell** subfolder of DKAFE.
+Create a .bat or .sh file inside the **/shell** subfolder.
 The emulator number can be left blank.

 An accompanying icon in .png format should be placed into the **artwork/icons** folder or subfolder with the same name as the rom.
 Recommended icon size is 12px wide x 22px High.
 You can use the default_machine.png as a template.